London Lock Hospital: History

 The hospital was founded by William Bromfeild at Grosvenor Place in London as a hospital for the treatment of venereal disease and opened on 31 January 1747.

 The religious commentator, Thomas Scott, who published a Commentary on the Whole Bible and who became the founding Secretary of the Church Missionary Society, founded the Lock Asylum for the Reception of Penitent Female Patients in 1787 as a refuge for women who had been treated at the hospital.
 The Lock Asylum opened in Osnaburg Row in 1792 and moved, first to Knightsbridge in 1812, then to Lower Eaton Street in 1816 and finally co-located with the Lock Hospital in 1849.

 Meanwhile, the Lock Hospital had moved to 283 Harrow Road in Westbourne Grove in 1842.
 It was renamed the Female Hospital when a new site in Dean Street, Soho, opened for male outpatients in 1862.
-It was expanded as a result of the Contagious Diseases Act 1864 in 1867.
+It was expanded as a result of the Contagious Diseases Prevention Act 1864 in 1867.

 The Lock Asylum, which had continued to occupy a wing in the Female Hospital, became known as the 'Rescue Home' in 1893.
 The whole facility (the Female Hospital and the Lock Asylum) became known as the London Lock Hospital and Rescue Home at that time.

 A maternity unit opened in 1917, followed by an ophthalmology unit and a genitourinary unit that treated venereal and non-venereal gynaecological disorders.
 A new maternity centre opened at 283A Harrow Road in 1938.
 During the Second World War the facility was used as a Military Isolation Hospital.
 It joined the National Health Service in 1948 when it became an outpatients department for Paddington Hospital.
 After it closed in 1952, the hospital was demolished and the site is now occupied by flats.